rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.5.1.4 Early letterforms and symbols

-Convert earlier forms of letters and symbols to their modern forms.
+<a name="0.5.1.4">0.5.1.4</a> Convert earlier forms of letters and symbols to their modern forms.

 ![Early letterforms and symbols](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/early letterforms and symbols.png "chart of early letterforms and symbols")

-Brevigraphs
+## 0.5.1.5 Brevigraphs

-If brevigraphs (special marks of contraction in continuance of the manuscript tradition) have been used, expand affected words to their full form and enclose supplied letters in square brackets.
+<a name="0.5.1.5">0.5.1.5</a> If brevigraphs (special marks of contraction in continuance of the manuscript tradition) have been used, expand affected words to their full form and enclose supplied letters in square brackets.
 The values of many contractions are dependent on context, with the most common values provided here.

 ![Brevigraphs, chart 1](https://rbms-bsc.github.io/DCRMR/assets/pictures/transcription/early contractions 01.png "brevigraphs, chart 1")